FlyingEwok/install-jdk-on-steam-deck/README.md

 - **Choose a number**: Select any specific version as your default
 - **Latest is recommended**: The script automatically identifies and recommends the highest version number

-**Environment Variable Mode**: The script automatically sets the latest (highest numbered) installed JDK version as the default without prompting.
+**Environment Variable Mode**: The script automatically sets the latest (highest numbered) installed JDK version as the default without prompting (defaults to latest).
 This ensures automated installations work smoothly without user interaction.

 **Re-running with existing versions:**
-If you run the script to install a JDK version that's already installed, the script will:

-1. **Detect existing installation**: Skip the download and installation process
+The script intelligently handles scenarios when you already have JDK versions installed:

+1. **Detects existing installations**: Automatically scans for installed JDK versions and displays them
+2. **Shows only relevant options**: Only displays uninstalled versions in the installation menu
+3. **Skip installation option**: Provides a "Skip installation and change default Java version" option when versions are already installed
+4. **Automatic behavior for complete installations**: If all supported versions are installed, automatically proceeds to default version selection
-2. **Update environment variables**: Refresh your `.profile` with all currently installed JDKs
+5. **Updates environment variables**: Refreshes your `.profile` with all currently installed JDKs
-3. **Prompt for default selection**: Allow you to change which version is your default
+6. **Preserves existing installations**: Never overwrites or damages existing JDK installations

-This means you can re-run the script at any time to change your default Java version or refresh your environment setup.
+This means you can re-run the script at any time to:
+- Install additional JDK versions alongside existing ones
+- Change your default Java version
+- Refresh your environment setup
+- Use the "Skip to defaults" option to quickly change defaults without installing anything

 How to uninstall it
 ===================